PM asks all to get vaccinated, follow Corona protocols

-NEW DELHI: Addressing the media at Parliament house on the first day of the Monsoon Session, Prime Minister Narendra Modi called upon all to get vaccinated and follow Corona protocols.
+NEW DELHI, July 19: Addressing the media at Parliament house on the first day of the Monsoon Session, Prime Minister Narendra Modi called upon all to get vaccinated and follow Corona protocols.

 The PM said, “I hope all of you have been vaccinated at least once.
 But even then, I pray to all of you and my colleagues in the House to cooperate in following the Corona protocols.
 Vaccine is given in ‘baahu’ (arms), and those who take it become ‘Baahubali’.
 The only way to become Baahubali is to fight against Corona is to get vaccinated”.